shchukin-alex/articles/GCD/2-QOS/QOS.md

 There are two additional QoS classes `default` and `unspecified` that developers should not use directly

 `default` - according Apple documentation, priority level of this QoS is between `userInitiated` and `utility`.
-`unspecified` - it means the absence of the information about QoS and expects it will be propagated (we will explore in the next paragraph).
+`unspecified` - means the absence of the information about QoS and expects it will be propagated (we will explore in the next paragraph).

-Interesting fact, for the global queue default QoS value is `default`:
+Interesting fact, for the global queue if we don't specify QoS the value should be `default`:
 ```swift
 class func global(qos: DispatchQoS.QoSClass = .default) -> DispatchQueue
 ```
-But if we call it will display `unspecified` value:
+But in fact it has `unspecified` value:

 ```swift
 print(DispatchQueue.global().qos.qosClass)